Ear Health: Essential Tips for Travelers

 The NHS recommends:

-• Keeping ears dry after swimming by gently drying with a towel or using a hairdryer on a low setting held at a distance.
+Keep Ears Dry: After swimming, gently dry your ears with a towel or use a hairdryer on a low setting, held at a distance.

-• Avoiding inserting cotton buds or fingers into the ears.
+Avoid Inserting Objects: Do not insert cotton buds or fingers into your ears.

-If you experience symptoms such as ear pain, swelling, or discharge during or after your holiday, seek medical advice promptly.
-Early treatment usually involves prescription ear drops and can prevent the infection from worsening.
+If you notice symptoms like ear pain, swelling, or discharge, seek medical advice promptly.
+Early treatment with prescription ear drops often helps prevent the infection from worsening.

 What To Do If You Experience Ear Problems While Away

-• Persistent ear pain, muffled hearing, or discharge should be assessed by a professional.
-Clinics like MK Earwax Clinic offer appointments to address these concerns.
+If you have persistent ear pain, muffled hearing, or discharge, consult a professional.
+Clinics like MK Earwax Clinic provide appointments to address these concerns quickly.

 Why Professional Ear Care Matters